 Yes!
 It’s what we want all one to six year old kids to be doing with their parents and carers!

-Research points to the importance of drawing for child development and school readiness.
+Research points to the importance of drawing for early years learning and development and school readiness.

-When done with an engaged adult, drawing also presents a wonderful opportunity to bond, for fun and play with your child, for language development and to teach your child about the world (colours, shapes, emotions).
+When done with an engaged adult, drawing also presents a wonderful opportunity to bond, for fun and play with your child and to teach your child about the world (colours, shapes, emotions).

 Through workshops and drawing activity books, Squiggle Kids aims to inspire shared drawing activities between parents and children.

-We aim to give parents the knowledge, skills and ideas to stimulate and extend drawing at home.
+We aim to give parents the knowledge, skills and ideas to stimulate and extend drawing and use it as a tool for learning and development at home.
 Our drawing books encourage kids to draw and build confidence drawing.

 See below for more on our workshops and to see upcoming workshops.

 For more on our drawing books and to purchase online, see here.

 Yes, we have our very own original Squiggle Kids music.
 Composed and performed by Anthony Barnhill, our Squiggle Kids song features in every Squiggle Kids workshop and incursion.

 When we play this music we encourage kids and adults to warm up their arms, legs, necks, voices, eyes – in fact their whole body – with dance, singing and movement.